 Staff talking over each other can make it difficult to understand what is being said.
 Agree a system to give everyone a voice.

-Back to back meetings without a break.
-On site back to back meetings have natural pauses between them, for example walking to the next meeting or the first few moments whilst waiting for everyone to arrive.
+On-site back-to-back meetings have natural pauses between them, for example walking to the next meeting or the first few moments while waiting for everyone to arrive.
 Consider arranging meetings for 25 or 50 minutes (instead of the standard 30 or 60) to schedule in time for staff to stretch or get a drink.

 The ease of setting up online meetings means that they can start to fill diaries and become overused.

 Before setting up a meeting, consider if a meeting is actually needed or whether the conversation could take place over the phone or by email.

 It is important for managers to make team meetings as valuable as possible.
 Below are some tips for running effective online team meetings.

 - Ensure the meeting is as inclusive as possible, taking into account working days and hours of staff.
 Be prepared to be flexible with the date and time to support attendance of all staff

 - Give staff clear instructions about joining and ensure that they have the link with plenty of notice